-A disc is a structure positioned between the bony vertebrae of the spine.
-The disc is a cartilage-type material that allows for movement between segments of the spine and also provides shock absorption between the rigid bones of the spine.
+A disc is a gelatinous structure positioned between the bony vertebrae of the spine.
+The disc allows for movement between segments of the spine and also provides shock absorption between the rigid bones of the spine.
+This gelatinous material is usually contained by a fibrous border.
+Occasionally, a disc fragment can protrude through this fibrous border and protrude into the spinal canal or neural foramina.
+This disk herniation may produce a “radiculopathy” from compression of a nerve (see radiculopathy definition in the Cervical and Lumbar Disc Disease section), or it may cause neurologic symptoms by compressing the spinal cord.

 Most disc herniations can be managed non-surgically, as the resultant pain is self-limited, which means it will usually resolve with observation and antiinflammatory medication.
 In some cases, however, further treatments are required including physical therapy, anti-inflammatory injections (epidural steroid injections), or even surgery in the case of relentless pain, weakness or clumsiness.